 For a while, I’ve been sharing brush sets based on historical maps and named after the original artists or engravers who created them.
 I call this project #NoBadMaps.
 These sets are perfect for fantasy maps and can add a touch of authenticity to any project, be it a novel or a role-playing game.
 All my are released under a CC0 License are free for personal or commercial use.
+You can download them here.

 Links below will go to individual posts with information about the set, its history, and links to download.
+With few exceptions, brush sets are ordered by their release.
+The newest will always be at the top.

 Little different from my other sets, Ende, is a 17th/18th century hatch-style paint-in littoral edger for your fantasy maps allowing you to quickly paint in your coastlines.
 Ende will work best when placed on its own layer behind an opaque “landmass” layer.
 It’s designed to be a base point.
 I recommend adding noise, applying some texture, or using subtle distortion to rough them up.
 That way, they’ll fit whatever aesthetic you’re looking to achieve.